-- (3a) The Dean for Students is empowered to place students on a mandated leave of absence in cases where there is a perceived risk to patient care, where there is a perceived risk to student safety, or where there is no defined academic plan. - (3b) When the Dean for Students considers a leave of absence to be in the best interest of the student, and the student does not agree, the case will be presented to SPARC.
+(3a) The Dean for Students is empowered to place students on a mandated leave of absence in cases in which there is a perceived risk to patient care or student safety or when there is no defined academic plan.

-- (3c) SPARC must approve a mandated leave of absence impacting a student's academic plan. - (3d) Students placed on mandated leaves of absence must have SPARC approval to return to coursework. - (3e) While on a mandated leave of absence, a student may not participate in patient care activities. - (3f) When reentry to the Medical School is sought after a mandated leave of absence, SPARC may require a written evaluation from a health care provider or other relevant professional that the student is ready for return to the MD curriculum.
+- (3b) When the Dean for Students considers a leave of absence to be in the best interest of the student and the student does not agree, the case will be presented to SPARC. - (3c) SPARC must approve a mandated leave of absence that impacts a student's academic plan. - (3d) Students placed on mandated leaves of absence must have SPARC approval to return to coursework. - (3e) While on a mandated leave of absence, a student may not participate in patient care activities. - (3f) When reentry to the Medical School is sought after a mandated leave of absence, SPARC may require a written evaluation from a health care provider or other relevant professional that the student is ready for return to the MD curriculum.